jkmv45/CppND_Capstone_Project/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)
+* Eigen >= 3.4.0
+  * Linux: sudo apt install libeigen3-dev
+  * Mac:  Using Homebrew, run the following command in terminal: brew install eigen
+  * Windows:  Download the desired release from http://eigen.tuxfamily.org.
+              Unzip in the location of your choice, preferrably at C:\ or C:\Program files for better discoverability by CMake find-modules (remember to extract the inner folder and rename it to Eigen3 or Eigen).
 * python3 (w/ numpy and matplotlib) >= 3.0
   * Linux:  sudo apt-get install python3-dev python3-numpy python3-matplotlib
   * Mac: